aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-project-database/_index.md

 1. A working Java development environment (JDK 8 or newer).
 2. Aspose.Tasks for Java library added to your project’s classpath.
-3. Access credentials for the Project Server SQL database (server name, port, database name, username, password).
+3. Access credentials for the Project Server SQL database (server name, port, database name, username, password) **to connect to Project Server**.
 4. The Microsoft JDBC Driver for SQL Server (e.g., `sqljdbc4.jar`).

 ## Import Packages